elthran/CSCA-5028/README.md

 This should run the Django web app.
 Now you can go to http://127.0.0.1:8000/ in your browser to interact with the web app.
 To call the API hit the "Refresh Prediction" button.

+### Trouble Shooting

+If the database gets into a bad state, you can reset it.
+You'll need to delete these files:
+- predictions/migrations/0001_initial.py
+- predictions/migrations/0002_rename_predicted_price_stockprediction_current_price_and_more.py
+- db.sqlite3

+Then run `python manage.py makemigrations` to regenerate the database migration files.
+Then run `python manage.py migrate` to reapply the migrations to the new database.
+Then it should work correctly again.